Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Existence And Uniqueness For the Limiting SDE

 and

-are continuous maps. \end{theorem} \begin{proof} Continuity of the map $\mathcal{J}_1$ can be shown with a calculation in the same spirit of the one done for the map $\mathcal{J}$, so we concentrate on showing continuity of the map $\mathcal{J}_2$.
-To this end we will use \eqref{alalmostlip} and \eqref{solofODEisbdd}.
+are continuous maps. \end{theorem} \begin{proof} Continuity of the map $\mathcal{J}_1$ can be shown with a calculation in the same spirit of the one done for the map $\mathcal{J}$, so we only sketch the proof of the continuity of the map $\mathcal{J}_2$.
+To this end we will use \eqref{solofODEisbdd} and the Lipshitzianity of $\al$.
 Let $\Ss(t)$ and $\Sdag(t)$ be the images through the map $\mathcal{J}_2$ of the pairs $(\Ss_0, \ws(t))$ and $(\Sdag_0, \wdag(t))$, respectively.
 Then

-Now we can act again as in the proof of the continuity of the map $\mathcal{J}$, taking the supremum in time on the RHS first and then on the LHS and then conclude by using the Gronwall's Lemma. \end{proof}